daerup/Schnacc/README.md

 - <kbd>→</kbd> Move right
 - <kbd>Space</kbd> Activate slow motion

-The controls are buffered, so you can press multiple keys in rapid succession and the snake will move in that direction.
+The controls are buffered, so you can press keys in rapid succession and the snake will move the buffered directions in order after every game tick.

->**Note**: Only logged in players get to have their highscores saved.
+>**Note**: Only logged in players with verified email addresses get to have their highscores saved.

 # Run
 To run the game, clone the repository and open the solution in Visual Studio or your preferred IDE.

-Edit `secret.json` and add the firebase api key alternatively you can uterlize the offline mode.
+Edit `secret.json` and add the firebase api key.
+Alternatively you can utilize the offline mode.
 For this set the ``secrets.json`` file to:

 ```json